vazco/uniforms/.github/CONTRIBUTING.md

 - Create a fork from where you want to base your work.
 - Clone the repo and run `npm ci` **in the top-level only**.
   - Make sure you are using `npm` that understands the `package-lock.json` format.
-At the moment, it's at least v7.
+Check the current version in the `package.json` file.
 - Make sure your commit messages are in the proper format:
   - Bugfix or feature:
     - `Implemented asynchronous validation (closes #17).`